 During her time at C&CHG, she has led on - and helped to shape - the Journey to Work programme, ensuring more people get into employment and into work.

-Community Development Director of Amicus Horizon, William Miller, leads on the community development strategy and service delivery across Amicus Horizon.
+Community Development Director of Optivo, William Miller, leads on the community development strategy and service delivery across Optivo.

 William's main priority is in supporting residents into training, jobs and community enterprise activities.
 He recognises the contribution GUAC can make in supporting Housing Associations to develop and deliver better, more "leading edge resident employment support services", and better supporting residents into employment.